 There is a default “Rage clicked recently” segment in your FullStory sidebar.
 You can also build your own search using Rage Clicks and any combination of User Scope or Event Scope queries.

+Click click click.
 Maybe if I click a few more times, something will happen!!
+Let's wear those mouse buttons out!
+You can almost hear the exasperated muttering from some frustrated computer user.

 You may be one of our customers whose Rage Click sessions don’t seem very ragey.
 That’s because some kinds of UI components, like Next and Previous buttons, naturally invite repeated clicks, which may trigger our heuristic even though it is “intended” behavior.
 (Then again, you may want to revisit any UI that requires users to click rapidly and repeatedly to accomplish a common task.)